NanddoSalas/ChitChatApp/README.md

 ### Motivation

-The primary motivation behind creating ChitChatZone was to enhance my skills in both backend and frontend development.
+The primary motivation behind creating ChitChatApp was to enhance my skills in both backend and frontend development.
 This project serves as a hands-on platform to achieve the following goals:

 - **Learn a New Backend Technology:** One of the key objectives was to gain proficiency in Java and Spring.
 By integrating these technologies, I aimed to build a robust and scalable backend system that supports real-time communication and efficient data management.